microsoft/frontend-appsells/README.md

 See next section for more code details.

-The *ledgers.js-react-widget* React widget provides login visuals to our users (in the browser) and updates the rest of our application as to whether the user authenticated and paid up for feature access.
+The *ledgers.js-react-widget* (React widget) provides login visuals to our users (in the browser) and updates the rest of our application as to whether the user authenticated and paid up for feature access.

-The widget interacts with other visual components representing features in our app via *LedgersWidgetPaymentsInfoContext*.
+The widget interacts with other visual components representing features in our app via a React context (*LedgersWidgetPaymentsInfoContext*, not shown).
 This context provides payment information.
 These other components, represented by *FeatureComponent* in our demo, are various paid add-ons and subscriptions.
-Since these are features that require authentication and payment, they interact with *ledgers.js-react-widget* (via this injected context) for additional payments.
+Since these are features that require authentication and payment, they interact with the *ledgers.js-react-widget* (via this injected context) for additional payments.

-When these features are used, they call into our Azure functions backend.
-The frontend provides necessary information proving the user is authenticated (signature) and which ledger they authorized against (paid up).
-The Azure functions backend validates their signature (authentication, they are who they say) and validates authorizations.
-The back-end does this with two simple REST APIs.
-This demo is rudimentary, but the back-end should really be extended to return a token for subsequent calls.
+As these (*FeatureComponent*) features are used they call into our Azure functions backend to do feature specific business work.
+In addition to feature related parameters,  the frontend provides the backend with information proving the user is authenticated (signature) and which ledger they authorized against (paid up).
+The Azure functions backend validates the provided signature and validates authorizations before performing feature work.
+The backend does the validations with [two simple REST APIs](https://github.com/overhide/overhide/blob/master/docs/remuneration-api.md).

+> This demo is rudimentary; the backend should really be extended to return a token for reuse on subsequent calls.

 ### What We Accomplished as Application Developers